Becky Hart | Apr 3, 2023

 In both trip insurance and travel medical insurance, you'll see the term "pre-existing condition."
 Most of the time, pre-existing conditions are included in the exclusions in the plan document.
 The term can be both intimidating and confusing.

-Let us help clear some things up with the definition of a pre-existing condition and other important information to help you understand what it means and ensure that you get the right coverage.
+Let us help clear some things up with the definition of a pre-existing condition and other important information.
+By the end, you'll understand what the term means and be better equipped to get the right coverage.

 In simple terms, if an issue started before your plan did, it’s a pre-existing condition.
 The fuller definition of a pre-existing condition varies by plan, as we’ll explain in the sections below.